paulbutcher/ScalaMock/.github/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

+* Improve the code quality - or - to quote Uncle Bob: "Leave the campground cleaner than the way you found it."

 #### **Do you have a request or idea for a new feature?**

 * Open a new issue to discuss your idea with others and get some feedback.
 Before doing do, please search the GitHub issues to find out if someone suggested something similar already.